Neuroscience

 Evaluation and Feedback

 Students and parents will receive weekly email updates regarding topics covered, assignments, and readings due that week.
 Semester grades will be sent to each student with comments on progress in the class.
-Work will be graded within a week from the due date of the assignment.
-In addition to the regular work for the class, there are also several optional assignments where students can earn extra credit.
-Since there is a lab component to this class, students will be required to complete a lab write-up for at least 5 of the labs each semester.
+Work will be graded within a week of the assignment’s due date.
+In addition to the regular classwork, there are several optional assignments that allow students to earn extra credit.
+Since this class has a lab component, students will be required to complete a lab write-up for at least 5 labs each semester.

 Communication